What’s the point of Your Better Life Index?

 Return to top

-The 34 countries are the members of the Organisation for Economic Cooperation and Development, or OECD, which brings together most of the world’s developed economies and a number of emerging economies.
-Over time, the Index will expand to cover the OECD’s six partner countries: Brazil, China, India, Indonesia, Russia, and South Africa.
+The 38 countries are the members of the Organisation for Economic Cooperation and Development, or OECD, which brings together most of the world’s developed economies and a number of emerging economies, plus Brazil, Russia and South Africa.

 Return to top